Create a Website Account - Manage notification subscriptions, save form progress and more.

 The EPA’s Beyond the Tailpipe Emissions Calculator is a great resource for understanding the emissions associated with EVs.

-To setup an automatic or recurring payment, please register with the online payment processor and setup and setup an automatic or recurring payment through a checking account or credit card.
+To setup an automatic or recurring payment, please register your utility account with the City's online payment processor and then setup autopay with either a checking account or credit card.

 In the City of Durango all dogs are required to be licensed annually or triannually through the La Plata County (LPC) Humane Society.
 For more information on licensing your pet please call the LPC Humane Society at (970) 259-2847 or visit their website.